Learning the Relation between Code Features and Code Transforms with Structured Prediction: Experimental Evaluation

-We now discuss the impact of the magnitude of the distribution-aware prior \emph{q}.
-The distribution-aware prior is introduced to make all training examples have a balanced impact in the learning process.
-Our data is imbalanced between the ``single-transform'' and ``multiple-transform'' instances, and it can be seen from the two tables that the use of distribution-aware prior indeed improves the model performance on ``multiple-transform'' instances.
-By using the magnitude \emph{q} = 1.5, the model performance for ``multiple-transform'' instances has gone from 2.6\% (when \emph{q} = 0.0) to 27.5\% when \emph{top-1} is used as the evaluation metric, and the model performance for "multiple-transform" instances has gone from 18.2\% (when \emph{q} = 0.0) to 44.0\% when \emph{top-3} is used as the evaluation metric.
-Note however when the magnitude of the distribution-aware prior \emph{q} is too large, it can bring obvious performance degrade for ``single-transform'' instances.
-In this case, ``multiple-transform'' instances instead have become the dominating class in the training data.
-Considering both the accuracies for ``single-transform'' and ``multiple-transform'' instances, setting the magnitude \emph{q} to 0.5 or 0.7 can bring overall good performance for our data set.
+\textbf{Impact of Distribution-aware Prior.} The distribution-aware prior is introduced to make "single-transform" and "multiple-transform" training examples have a balanced impact in the learning process.
+The results in both \autoref{tab:top1} and \autoref{tab:top3} show that the use of distribution-aware prior indeed improves the model performance on "multiple-transform" instances.
+For instance, by using the magnitude \emph{q} = 1.0, {the model performance for "multiple-transform" instances has gone from 11\% (when \emph{q} = 0.0) to 28\% when \emph{top-1} is used as the evaluation metric} and has gone from 21\% (when \emph{q} = 0.0) to 48\% when \emph{top-3} is used as the evaluation metric.
+Note, however, that when the magnitude of \emph{q} is too large, it brings an obvious performance degradation for "single-transform" instances.
+In this case, the "multiple-transform" instances instead have become the dominating class in the training data.
+Considering the accuracy for both "single-transform" and "multiple-transform" instances, \emph{setting the magnitude q to 0.5 brings overall good performance on our dataset}.

-We next discuss the impact of feature functions.
-Comparing the performance of the full model with that of the partial model, we can see that the performance has obviously degraded when only one kind of feature functions is used.
-Overall, the two kinds of feature functions, observation-based and indicator-based, can respectively perform well for some types of repair transforms, and complement each other to form an overall strong model.
-For instance, the partial model which only uses observation-based feature functions performs much better for repair transforms \textbf{\emph{Unwrap-IF}} and \textbf{\emph{Wrap-IF-N}} than the partial model which only uses indicator-based feature functions, while the latter instead performs better for repair transforms \textbf{\emph{BinOperator-Rep}} and \textbf{\emph{Var-RW-Var}}.
+\textbf{Impact of Feature Function.} Comparing the performance of the full model with that of the partial model, we can see that the performance has obviously degraded when only one kind of feature functions is used.
+Overall, the observation-based and indicator-based feature functions respectively perform well for certain repair transforms, and complement each other to form a strong model.
+In particular, the partial model which only uses observation-based feature functions performs better for repair transforms that target the whole statement (e.g. repair transforms $\tt{Wrap-TRY}$ and $\tt{Unwrap-IF}$) than the partial model which only uses indicator-based feature functions, while the latter instead performs better for other repair transforms.
+To sum up, \emph{considering both observation-based and indicator-based feature functions in conjunction is essential to get good performance.}